Arboretum Ventures

 Series B in 2010

-PathCentral, based in Irvine, California, offers a comprehensive web-based enterprise software platform tailored for community pathologists.
-Developed by a team of pathologists and industry experts, PathCentral's solution consolidates all facets of a pathology practice, including ordering, laboratory workflow management, specimen tracking, transcription, test send-outs, professional consultations, diagnosis, reporting, billing, and financial analysis.
-The platform is designed to enhance the efficiency and effectiveness of anatomic pathology operations, allowing users to manage their day-to-day activities seamlessly.
-Additionally, it features a cloud-based professional network that enables pathologists to engage in online consultations from any location globally.
+PathCentral is an Irvine, California-based company that offers a comprehensive, web-based enterprise software platform tailored for community pathologists.
+Developed by a team of pathologists and industry experts, PathCentral's platform integrates all facets of pathology practice operations, including specimen accessioning, laboratory workflow management, transcription, test send-outs, professional consultations, diagnosis, reporting, billing, and financial analysis.
+Additionally, the platform features a cloud-based professional network that facilitates online consultations among pathologists globally, enhancing collaboration and accessibility in the field of pathology.

 Accuri Cytometers